ryantd42/NY-Legislative-Git/2023/A843A-2023/bill.md

   January 11, 2023
   ___________

- Introduced  by  M. of A. PEOPLES-STOKES, STECK, MAMDANI -- read once and referred to the Committee on Insurance
+ Introduced  by  M. of A. PEOPLES-STOKES, STECK, MAMDANI, WALLACE, SIMON, PAULIN, KELLES, HYNDMAN, ALVAREZ,  LUNSFORD,  ANDERSON,  SEAWRIGHT  -- read  once  and  referred  to  the Committee on Insurance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the insurance law,  in  relation  to  prohibiting  motor vehicle insurers from discriminating based on socioeconomic factors